-We’ve put together a guide to the best places to stay in Niagara Falls, Canada that includes things to do and where to eat in each area to help you decide the best hotel and location for your Niagara Falls Vacation.
+We’ve put together the guide to help you decide on the best places to stay in Niagara Falls to suit your needs.
+In each area, we’ve also included things to do and where to eat in each area to help you decide the best hotel and location for your Niagara Falls Vacation.

 Where to Stay in Niagara Falls

 There are three main areas to stay in Niagara Falls, Canada.
-We’ve broken the best places to stay depending on your preference as well as our favourite hotels in all of them.
+We’ve broken down the best places to stay depending on your preference as well as our favorite hotels in all of them.
 We have stayed at all of these Niagara Hotels at one point over the years.
-In the few that we haven’t, we say so.

 - The Fallsview Tourist Area is located at the top of the falls around the Fallsview Casino